Downpatrick Head and Dún Briste Sea Stack

-Downpatrick Head is the setting for the spectacular Dún Briste sea stack located just off the coast of County Mayo along the Wild Atlantic Way.
-The rugged and untamed Downpatrick Head is stunning and Dún Briste is one most impressive sea stacks in Ireland.
-Downpatrick Head and Dún Briste are one of the most stunning sights on the Wild Atlantic Way.
+The rugged and untamed Downpatrick Head is the setting for the spectacular Dún Briste sea stack located just off the coast of County Mayo along the Wild Atlantic Way.
+Downpatrick Head and Dún Briste sea stack are among the most stunning sights on the Wild Atlantic Way.

 Dún Briste and Downpatrick Head

 Dún Briste literally means “broken fort” and refers to the fact that at one time the stack was connected to the mainland.
 It was severed from the mainland during a massive storm in 1393.

 The stack currently rises around 50 metres out of the water and is topped with a grassy crown.
 It is home to many nesting birds

 Visiting Downpatrick Head

 Downpatrick Head is located around 30 minutes-drive from Ballina along the scenic Mayo coastline.
 It is most easily reached by car.
 There is a visitors car park at Downpatrick Head and it’s short walk to the edge of the cliff side overlooking Dún Briste.